ch00226855/CMP168Summer2021/Week2Day3_chp12.md

 **Example**: p12.1.1, p12.1.2 Read a file using `Scanner` and `FileInputStream`.
 - Import `java.util.Scanner`, `java.io.FileInputStream`, and `java.io.IOException`.
 - Create a `FileInputStream` object representing a computer file.
-- Create a `Scanner` object listening to the file input stream.
+- Create a `Scanner` object and connect it to the file input stream.
 - Use methods like `nextInt()`, `nextDouble()`, or `nextLine()` to read from the file.
 - Close the file input stream afterwards (otherwise the file cannot be accessed by another program).
 - Close the scanner to release memory space.